Coupled atmospHere Interior modeL Intercomparison (CHILI) Protocol Version 1.0: A CUISINES Intercomparison Project of Magma Ocean Models: The Protocol and Experiments

 In the PACMAN model, we parameterize mantle solidification by analytically solving for the intercept between the solidus and mantle adiabat as described in \citet{krissansen-totton2021}.
 The model version used in this intercomparison, PACMAN-P, includes atmospheric volatile species H$_2$O, CO$_2$, O$_2$, CO, CH$_4$, and H$_2$ \citep{Krissansen-Totton_2024}.
 Fractionated escape was allowed for H-, C-, and O-bearing species following the procedure detailed in \citet{Krissansen-Totton_2024}.
 This model also calculates self-consistent redox evolution, therefore initial free oxygen inventory was adjusted to produce a final mantle redox state near the IW+4 buffer, consistent with Earth's modern mantle.

 In the CAMO model, the critical melt fraction is fixed at 40$\%$, by temperature, marking the transition between liquid-like and solid-like mantle behavior.
 The atmosphere is composed of H$_2$O, CO$_2$, and a constant background of N$_2$.
 Atmospheric escape is calculated from an energy-limited escape flux of water following the parameterization of \citet{Hamano2015}.
 The mantle solidus is based on the compositional dependence described by \citet{Andrault2011}, while the viscosity follows the temperature and melt-dependent parametrization by \citet{Salvador2017} and references therein.
 In this test, the model was run with isochemical vertical atmospheric profiles.
+Plots of $T_{\rm surf}$ versus $\phi$ for all models are planned for the full intercomparison analysis.

 It was necessary for some of the users to convert the input conditions into different quantities relevant to their own code requirements, and to do some post-processing of results in order to provide equivalent quantities.
 For instance, outputs for melt fraction ($\phi$) and mantle potential temperature (T$_{p}$) are defined differently between the four evolutionary models.
 The PROTEUS model, for instance, had to modify their methodology for computing ($\phi$), which that code defines in terms of mass fraction, because the protocol requests melt fraction by volume.